The College of Golf Proudly Welcomes Students From Around the World!

 Keiser University is proud of the international character of its student body and welcomes students from other nations.
 All international students must be fluent in English before they enroll.
 Applicants are asked to furnish proof that they can read, write and speak English fluently.
 The University accepts only F-1 visas based on a student’s program of study.
-International student applicants must meet the following requirements for admission to the College of Golf at Keiser University:
+International student applicants must meet the following requirements for admission to: Keiser University College of Golf:

 - Certification of financial ability to meet tuition and other necessary expenses or ability to qualify for financial aid as an eligible non-citizen.

 - If an applicant’s primary language is not English, a TOEFL score of 500 or higher on a paper-based examination, a score of 225 on a computer-based examination or an iBT of 64.

 Applications for international students can be obtained through the Admissions Office.
 Applications should be submitted at least two months prior to the start of a program.

 For information on the organization and structure of the United States system of higher education, visit the U.S. Network for Education [this should open in a new window].

 For information on financial assistance for studying in the U.S., visit the National Association of Foreign Student Advisors [this should open in a new window].

 Please note students must be citizens or permanent residents of the United States in order to be eligible for Federal funding.